 As Catholics we are blessed with many traditions of prayer that help facilitate growing our relationship with God.
 Spiritual formation explores these different avenues, including praying with scripture, using the prayers of the Church such as the Liturgy of the Hours, and learning about other ways of prayer that help facilitate our relationship with God.
 These various traditions of prayer help us to create a sacred space for God in our hearts so we can hear Him more clearly.

 Spiritual formation also helps us recognize the movements of the Holy Spirit in our lives and, particularly, in prayer.
-Through practicing prayer one is able to hear the Word of God more clearly and recognize the movements of the Holy Spirit in their hearts and in their lives.
-This recognition of God working in our lives deepens our relationship with God and help us to grow and answer God’s call to holiness and desire to love us.
-“Love the Lord your God with all your soul, with all your mind, and with all your strength” (Mk 12 30).
+Through practicing prayer we are able to hear the Word of God more clearly and recognize the movements of the Holy Spirit in our hearts and in our lives.
+This recognition of God working in our lives deepens our relationship with God and helps us to more fully respond to our call to holiness and to God’s love for us.
+“Love the Lord your God with all your soul, with all your mind, and with all your strength” (Mk 12: 30).

 The Church teaches that the dignity of each human being in inextricably rooted in the reality that we are all lovingly created in the image of God (CCC 1700).
 The Human Pillar is intended to help us intentionally explore this identity and how we can participate more intimately in our relationship with the Lord by the way we live our daily lives.

-Much of the Human Pillar focuses the importance of human virtue in this process.
-Human virtues are firm attitudes, stable dispositions, habitual perfections of intellect and will that govern our actions, order our passions, and guide our conduct according to reason and faith.
-They make possible ease, self-mastery, and joy in leading a morally good life.
-The virtuous man is he who freely practices the good.
-The moral virtues are acquired by human effort.
-They are the fruit and seed of morally good acts; they dispose all the powers of the human being for communion with divine love.
-(Catechism CCC 1804)
+Much of the Human Pillar focuses on the importance of human virtue in this process.
+Human virtues are stable dispositions that “govern our actions, order our passions, and guide our conduct according to reason and faith.
+They make possible ease, self-mastery, and joy in leading a morally good life.”
+(CCC 1804).
+As we pour more effort into pursuing the good, we acquire the moral virtues more fully within us and are disposed more fully towards relationship with God.